garlictech/anyupp/README.md

 - Amplify CLI - `npm i -g @aws-amplify/cli`
 - The following command line tools: `jq` - [install](https://stedolan.github.io/jq/)

-## Configuring the project
+## Configuring/building the project

 Use the `config` build targets for projects requiring configuration.
-Configuration involves code generation processes as well.

-Currently, the following packages can be configured:
+Use the `build` build targets for projects requiring build/code generation.

-**the graphql schema**
+**the graphql schemas**

-`nx config api-graphql-schema`
+`nx build anyupp-gql-api`

-Whenever the schema changes, you must execute the code generation phase for the clients.
+Whenever the anyupp-gql schema changes, you must execute the code generation phase for the clients.

+`nx build-schema admin-amplify-app --app=anyupp-backend --stage=dev`

+The command copies the crud-api schema from github to the configured crud-api project (managed by Amplify) and generates client-side code to the `crud-gql/api` project.
+It does not deploy the backend!

 **the configs (and secrets)**